green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 dockerd-rootless-setuptool.sh install
 ```

-Be sure now to add the export commands that are outputted to your .bashrc or similar.
+After the installation the install script will tell you to add some `export` statements to your `.bashrc` file.
+Please do so to always have the correct paths referenced if you open a new terminal.

+Lastly please run the following commands to have the docker daemon always lingering:
 ```bash
 systemctl --user enable docker sudo loginctl enable-linger $(whoami)
 ```

-You must also enable the cgroup2 support with the metrics granted for the user: [https://rootlesscontaine.rs/getting-started/common/cgroup2/](https://rootlesscontaine.rs/getting-started/common/cgroup2/) Make sure to also enable the CPU, CPUTSET, and I/O delegation.
+You must also enable the cgroup2 support with the metrics granted for the user: [https://rootlesscontaine.rs/getting-started/common/cgroup2/](https://rootlesscontaine.rs/getting-started/common/cgroup2/).

+Make sure to also enable the CPU, CPUSET, and I/O delegation as instructed there.

 ## Dockerfiles